KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 2.0.1 (2nd June 2022)**
+- Fixed the black screen issue when starting the game
+- Updated Reactor to 1.2.6
+- Fixed Illusionist's custom sprites
+- Lovers can't spawn in the same game as the Kid
+- Fixed arrows for Sleuth and Fink to hide during Challenger's duel or anonymous comms
+- Fixed Hypnotized state, you can't use medscan, vents, Airship's platform or ladders if you're hypnotized
+- Fixed hat's bounciness and added 1 new hat and 2 new nameplates
+- Increases Shy's maximum notify range from 10 to 15
+- Reduced Devourer's minimum cooldown from 15 to 10

 **Version 2.0 (27th May 2022)**
 - Added a button to Download/Update Submerged in game if needed.
 - Added 4 better sabotage options (night vision for lights, anonymous players for comms, screen shake for reactor and slow down players for O2)